-Trade

-Freedom

-Investment

-Freedom

-Freedom

-Freedom
+Trade Freedom Investment Financial Freedom

-Tonga's overall regulatory environment is relatively well institutionalized but lacks efficiency.
+Tonga's overall regulatory environment is poorly institutionalized and inefficient.
 The country's business freedom score is below the world average; its labor freedom score is above the world average; and its monetary freedom score is below the world average.

-The trade-weighted average tariff rate is 6.6 percent, and nontariff barriers further raise the cost of trade.
-Regulation of many investment activities is stringent.
+The trade-weighted average tariff rate is 4.8 percent, and nontariff barriers further raise the cost of trade.
+Many investment activities are stringently regulated.
 The legal system impedes efficient lending, and the lack of reliable information on creditworthiness increases credit costs.
 There are no capital markets.